The-AI-Alliance/open-trusted-data-initiative/docs/contributing.markdown

 By contributing a dataset, you affirm that you are the owner of the dataset or you have been granted permission by the owner(s) to act on their behalf with respect to the dataset.
-You can either retain the current hosting location or have us host it for you.
+You can either retain the current hosting location or have the AI Alliance host it for you.

 You retain all ownership, copyrights and other interests, and rights to and title to the dataset.
 By contributing the dataset, you grant The AI Alliance a non-exclusive, worldwide, royalty-free, perpetual, and non-cancellable license under the [Community Data License Agreement - Permissive, Version 2.0](https://cdla.dev/permissive-2-0/), which includes, but is not limited to, the ability to use, modify, alter, edit, copy, reproduce, display, make compilations of and distribute the dataset.